OfficeDev/Project-REST-Basic-Operations/README.md

-# Office 365 Project Online ReST Code Sample
+# Project ReST Basic Operations

-This Project Online ReST code sample demonstrates how to create and update a project using ReST API
+The Project ReST Basic Operations demonstrates how to create and update a project using ReST API

 ###Prerequisites
 To use this Project Online ReST code sample, you need the following:
 * An Office 365 tenant with a Project license
-* The SharePoint client runtime library
+* Project CSOM client library.
+It is available as a Nuget Package from [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)
 * PowerShell v4.0

 ###Modules